MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/hooks/rules.md

 ## Rules

+- Only use hooks within a function.
+A functional component or a custom hook.
+Not in plain JS or a class component.
-### Only call hoosk at the top level

-Not inside loops, conditions, or nested functons.

-This allows React to preserve the state between mutlipel `useState` and `useEffect` calls.
+- Only use hooks at the top level of a component.
+Not inside loops, conditions (hooks cannot be conditional), or nested functons.
+This allows React to preserve the state between mutliple `useState` and `useEffect` calls.

-### Only call hooks from React functions

-Don't call from regular JS functions.

-Call from functional component or a custom hook.